Halo nevus: Treatment

 As halo nevi are only of cosmetic significance, no treatment is required, and patients will be asymptomatic.
 Although halo nevi are harmless, it is important to monitor the lesion on a regular basis.
 Watch out for any changes in appearance of existing or new halo nevi.
 If there is any change in appearance or is associated with pain, itch, and infection, a doctor should be consulted immediately to exclude the possibility of melanoma.

 Epidemiology

-Halo nevi are estimated to be present in approximately 1% of the general population and are found to be more prevalent in people with vitiligo, malignant melanoma, or Turner syndrome.
+Halo nevi are estimated to be present in approximately 1% of the general population and are found to be more prevalent in people with vitiligo, melanoma, or Turner syndrome.
 All races and sexes are equally susceptible to this disease, although a familial tendency has been reported.
 The average age of onset is in a person's teenage years.